Leg Press for Men The Ultimate Guide

 Variations and Progressions:

-2. Wide Stance LP: By placing your feet wider than shoulder-width, you can target the inner thighs more.
+- Wide Stance LP: By placing your feet wider than shoulder-width, you can get a bigger inner thighs.

 Incorporating the Leg Press into Your Routine: